 Choosing to lease vs. buy equipment is something every company will have to consider when they need to acquire new office technologies.
 For smaller businesses that don’t have the necessary capital, leasing is a viable strategy to ensure they have access to modern equipment.
 At the same time, companies that have the money to buy equipment may still want to ensure their devices receive the necessary maintenance and services to keep them operating reliably.

 XMC provides a variety of different lease options that give companies complete transparency over their agreements.
-For almost thirty years, XMC has worked with customers to find solutions that help them streamline their daily operations.
-XMC can help organizations to reign in runaway printing costs and leverage new technologies to improve their business workflows.
+For almost thirty years, Visual Edge IT has worked with customers to find solutions that help them streamline their daily operations.
+Visual Edge IT can help organizations to reign in runaway printing costs and leverage new technologies to improve their business workflows.

 To discuss your company’s requirements and to help you make the decision whether to lease vs. buy equipment, reach out to one of XMC’s friendly agents today.